 From texting and scrolling through social media to driving while fatigued or under the influence, there are countless distractions that take our minds and eyes away from the road.
-In 2018, more than 40,000 people were killed in motor vehicle fatalities with distractions as the leading cause of these incidents, according to The National Safety Council.
+Each day in the United States, approximately nine people are killed and more than 1,000 injured in crashes that are reported to involve a distracted driver.

 Here are 7 ways to cut distractions from your commute and just drive: